-NOTE: User modification of the device, particularly in the battery well, such as labels, asset tags, engravings, stickers may compromise the intended performance of the device or accessories.
-Performance levels such as sealing (Ingress Protection (IP)), impact performance (drop and tumble), functionality, temperature resistance could be effected.
-DO NOT put any labels, asset tags, engravings, stickers in the battery well.
+NOTE: User modification of the device, particularly in the battery well, such as labels, asset tags, engravings, stickers, etc., may compromise the intended performance of the device or accessories.
+Performance levels such as sealing (Ingress Protection (IP)), impact performance (drop and tumble), functionality, temperature resistance, etc. could be effected.
+DO NOT put any labels, asset tags, engravings, stickers, etc. in the battery well.

-1. Insert the battery, bottom first, into the battery compartment in the back of the device.
+- 1. Insert the battery, bottom first, into the battery compartment in the back of the device. - 2.
+Press the battery down until it snaps into place.